phuongbv00/utc_data-mining-assigment/README.md

 5. Normalize z-score by mean absolute deviant
 6. Normalize decimal scaling
 7. Correlation coefficient
-8. Partition by equal-width partitioning
+8. Smooth data by equal-width binning
+8. Smooth data by equal-frequency binning

 I will try to update the rest as soon as possible '-')>